 Question with 18 notes

-babysealburritos asked: Piggy-senpai!
+babysealburritos said: Piggy-senpai!
 Can you explain why Best Wives are best wives?
 Please?

 Ah, Kaitlyn, you would be better served to ask me the meaning of life, what birds sing about or why Pink Pony is once again best pony.
 Some things cannot be explained - need not be explained.
 Some things simply are.